codediodeio/rektor-db/README.md

-# Rektor
+# Rekt-or
-Rektor is a pre-revenue, pre-code, and pre-vision vector database.
+Rekt-or is a pre-revenue, pre-code, and pre-vision vector database.
 Investors wanted.